 Final remarks on two week trip to Ukraine and Moldova

 The trip was not so bad as I expected and it taught me a lot.

 Even though I didn’t come out of my comfort zone that often as I wished, the moments spent with my friends created plenty of unforgettable memories and experiences, that may lead to other opportunities in the future.

-After visiting Ukraine, I lost my fear from traveling alone to unknown underdeveloped countries and in the future, I will definitely visit unpopular countries like Belarus or finally make a Balkan trip, I dreamed about for a long time, but never committed to doing it.
+After visiting Ukraine, I lost my fear of traveling alone to unknown underdeveloped countries and in the future, I will visit unpopular countries like Belarus or finally make a Balkan trip, I dreamed about for a long time, but never committed to doing it.

 I would definitely return to Kyiv sometimes in the future and even consider dating a Ukrainian lady, but I just need more assurance about their attitude and how badly they age after reaching their prime at age of 25.

 Thanks for reading and see you at the next trip report.